digital-blueprint/toolkit/packages/app-shell/README.md

 }
 ```

-### base-url
+### routing-base-url

-The attribute `routing-url` is emitted to propagate a the base URL for the
+The attribute `routing-base-url` is emitted to propagate a the base URL for the
 activity i.e. the URL which when loaded will lead to the currently active
 activity being loaded.
 Can be used by the activity to set return/callback URLs
 for API calls.
 The URL should be an absolute URL.